gamex-network/gamex_summer_school_cascades/README.md

 **The University of Edinburgh · 8-11 September 2026** <br>
 [GAMEX Summer School website](https://gamex-network.github.io/school/)

-This repository contains materials for a 2-hour practical session on **Multivariate extremes, cascades and simulation** with PyTorch by [**Clemente Ferrer**](https://github.com/clementeferrer), Pontificia Universidad Católica de Chile.
+This repository contains materials for a 2-hour practical session on **Multivariate extremes, cascades and simulation** with PyTorch by [**Clemente Ferrer**](https://github.com/clementeferrer), Pontificia Universidad Católica de Chile and [**Johnny Myung Won Lee
+**](https://johnnymdoubleu.github.io), The University of Edinburgh.

-The practical continues the session's Transformer, now over continuous values, and uses it on a process in which every event is an extreme event:
+The practical continues the session's Transformer, now over continuous values, and uses it on a process in which every event is an extreme event.

-1. a **continuous Transformer** whose head outputs the parameters of a density,
-2. a **marked Hawkes process of extremes**, whose cascades are latent, and
-3. the **Transformer as an estimator** of that process on three real stock indices.

 The aim is to connect the probability models to the PyTorch and NumPy code used to simulate, estimate, generate from, and diagnose them.

 ---